makrai/notes/kornai20-sem.md

 ## 4.6 Inner syntax

 * What does NOM mean?
-The key semantic contribution is the sense of agency, that
+The key semantic contribution is the sense of agency p115
-* three components of the system that implements inner syntax: the actual
+* three components of the system that implements inner syntax 117
-  * mechanism used for implementing deep cases, the precise
+  * mechanism used for implementing deep cases
-  * inventory of deep cases, and the
+  * inventory of deep cases
   * linguistic patterns that link deep cases to surface cases 119
-    * dative shows aspects of both having (possession) and getting to (directon)
+    * dative: both having (possession) and getting to (directon)
     * patterns where the dative is an experiencer, as in Marinak tetszik/fáj
     * Mit csinálsz nekem?, what.ACC do.2SG I.DAT, ‘what the heck are you doing?’
-      * the dative NP just concerns itself with the issue.
-These patterns again
+      * the dative NP just concerns itself with the issue
-      * known as dativus ethicus in Latin.
-Finally, there are cases that seem
+      * known as _dativus ethicus_ in Latin
     * Péternek el kell mennie, Peter.DAT away must go.INF3SG, ‘Peter must leave’
-      * often called the indirect object
+      * often called the _indirect object_
-      * whether the explanation [of inter-language similarities] is to be sought in universal cognitive patterns or in etymological relatedness or cultural borrowing remains to be seen.
-Be that as it may, we need a
+      * whether the explanation [of inter-language similarities] is to be sought in universal cognitive patterns or in etymological relatedness or cultural borrowing remains to be seen
-* mechanism for expressing such patterns on a per-language basis, and 4lang keys
+* mechanism for expressing such patterns on a per-language basis
-  * _appear_, which in Hungarian governs a double dative:
+  * _appear_ in Hungarian governs a double dative:
   * Marinak Péter betegnek tűnik, Mary.DAT Peter.NOM sick.DAT appear.3SG
   * We analyze appear as give impression of or, more precisely, as agent cause recipient to have impression of condition
-  * defend (from/against), equal, feed, prefer, protest, shoot (at), and full
+  * defend (from/against), equal, feed, prefer, protest, shoot (at)

 ## 5.5 Representing knowledge and meaning